Student with backpack smiling

 Throughout the week, #TheBlackHour webinars will share insights and approaches for improving student success among Black and African American students in community colleges.
 These daily webinars are open to community college administrators, staff, faculty, practitioners, and students.

-SEE BELOW FOR WEBINAR DETAILS AND REGISTRATION LINKS
+SEE WEBINAR SCHEDULE BELOW FOR DETAILS AND REGISTRATION LINKS

 #TheAfterParty